Expecho/Orleans.Telemetry.ApplicationInsights/README.md

 ## Supported telemetry:

 - Changes in grain lifecycle like (de)activations are logged as custom events.
+- Changes in sile lifecycle are logged as custom events.
 - Track incoming and/or outgoing grains calls as dependency telemetry.

 Telemetry outputted due to grain activity is enriched with the following custom properties: